Religion & Thought

 Custom gives the object social life

 Britannica notes the custom of touching or kissing the mezuzah when passing it.
 Customs like that are part of how the object works.
-The mezuzah is not only installed once.
-It is encountered again and again.
+The mezuzah is installed once and encountered again and again.

 Why it still matters

-The mezuzah still matters because Jewish continuity depends on homes, not only institutions.
+The mezuzah still matters because Jewish continuity depends on homes as well as institutions.
 A people that has moved across empires and countries has often needed portable ways to mark where Jewish life is being lived.

 The shortest accurate answer